The Furnishing Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • 4 new units of competency

-• Public consultation ran from September–October 2018 and is now closed.
+• Public consultation ran from September to October 2018 and is now closed.

-• Scheduled for submission to the Australian Industry and Skills Committee (AISC) in February 2020.
+• This project was scheduled to be submitted to the Australian Industry and Skills Committee (AISC) in February 2020.

 • Industry needs have shifted as operational trends show a changed business model.